fador/mineserver/README.md

  * Flatland and terrain map generation (Also biomegen!)
  * Working chests, furnaces & signs

-### Current bugs
- * Lightning bug that causes clients massive CPU usage

-### Configuration Notes (Deprecated)
+### Configuration Notes

-All runtime configuration of mineserver begins with the *config file*.
-This file is searched for in the following order:

- 1. A single non-option argument (not starting with '+' or '-') is tried as a filename.
- 2. (Debug build only:) A file named `config.cfg` is searched in the same directory as the executable.
- 3. (The canonical location:) A file named `config.cfg` is searched for in `$HOME/.mineserver` (Unix-style) or `%APPDATA%\Mineserver` (Windows).

 An example `config.cfg` file is located in the `files` subdirectory.

 The config file sets three path names and one file name which are relevant to the server; with their example values they are:

-    system.path.data    = "~/.mineserver/files";
+    system.path.data    = "files";
-    system.path.plugins = "~/.mineserver/plugins";
+    system.path.plugins = "plugins";
-    system.path.home    = "~/.mineserver";
+    system.path.home    = "";
     system.pid_file     = "mineserver.pid";

-These paths may be either absolute (as in the first three examples) or relative (as in the last case).
-A path is absolute if it starts with a path separator or a tilde; otherwise it is relative.
-(Drive letters for Windows will have to be incorporated eventually.)
-Relative paths are *relative to the location of the config file!*
+These paths may be either absolute or relative.

 The server requires a set of configuration files which are located in the `files` subdirectory of the distribution.
-The program contains rudimentary logic to copy some of those files, but this is incomplete at present and you must ensure manually that those config files are copied into the directory pointed to by your config file, or you must set the path parameters to the directory in your source distribution.
-The same applies to the plugin binaries, which you must place in the appropriate location for the server to find them.

-### Bug tracker

-Use the GitHub Issues list.
+The plugin binaries must be manually placed in the appropriate location for the server to find them.

-### To Do / Roadmap
+### Bug Tracker / To Do / Roadmap

+We use GitHub issue tracker and milestones.
-Please check the [Mineserver wiki]((http://www.mineserver.be/wiki) for details about the project status and development plans.
+Please check the wiki pages for details about the project status and development plans.
 Check the [fork network](https://github.com/fador/mineserver/network) for the latest development status.

 ### Compiling